 How do you remove bias from the machine learning models and ensure that the predictions are fair?
-What are the three stages in which the bias mitigation solution can be applied?
-This code pattern answers these questions to help you make informed decision by consuming the results of predictive models.
+How can you adopt responsible AI?
+How do you build trusted AI?
+And, what are the three stages in which the bias mitigation solution can be applied?
+This code pattern answers these questions and more to help developers, data scientists, and stakeholders make informed decisions by consuming the results of predictive models.

-Fairness in data and machine learning algorithms is critical to building safe and responsible AI systems.
+Fairness in data and machine learning algorithms is critical to building safe and responsible AI systems from the ground up by design.
+Both technical and business AI stakeholders are in constant pursuit of fairness to ensure that they meaningfully address problems like AI bias.
 While accuracy is one metric for evaluating the accuracy of a machine learning model, fairness gives you a way to understand the practical implications of deploying the model in a real-world situation.

 After completing this code pattern, you understand how to: